heroiclabs/nakama-docs/docs/nakama/client-libraries/unity-client-guide.md

 This client is built on the [.NET client](https://github.com/heroiclabs/nakama-dotnet) with extensions for Unity Engine.
 To work with our Unity client you'll need to install and setup [Unity engine](https://unity3d.com/get-unity/download).

-The client is available on the <a href="https://assetstore.unity.com/packages/tools/network/nakama-81338" target="\_blank">Unity Asset Store</a> and also on <a href="https://github.com/heroiclabs/nakama-unity/releases/latest" target="\_blank">GitHub releases</a>.
-You can download "Nakama.unitypackage" which contains all source code and DLL dependencies required in the client code.
+The client is available on the [Unity Asset Store](https://assetstore.unity.com/packages/tools/network/nakama-81338) and also on [GitHub releases](https://github.com/heroiclabs/nakama-unity/releases/latest).

-It requires the .NET4.6 scripting runtime version to be set in the editor.
-Navigate to Edit -> Project Settings -> Player -> Configuration (subheading) to apply it.
+You can download `Nakama.unitypackage` which contains all source code and DLL dependencies required in the client code.
+It requires the .NET 4.6 scripting runtime version to be set in the editor.
+Navigate to **Edit** -> **Project Settings** -> **Player** -> **Configuration** to apply it.

-For upgrades you can see changes and enhancements in the <a href="https://github.com/heroiclabs/nakama-unity/blob/master/CHANGELOG.md" target="\_blank">CHANGELOG</a> before you update to newer versions.
+For upgrades you can see changes and enhancements in the [CHANGELOG](https://github.com/heroiclabs/nakama-unity/blob/master/CHANGELOG.md) before you update to newer versions.

 !!!
 Tip "Contribute"
-    The Unity client is <a href="https://github.com/heroiclabs/nakama-unity" target="\_blank">open source</a> on GitHub.
+    The Unity client is [open source](https://github.com/heroiclabs/nakama-unity) on GitHub.
 Report issues and contribute code to help us improve it.

 ## Setup

-When you've <a href="https://github.com/heroiclabs/nakama-unity/releases/latest" target="\_blank">downloaded</a> the "Nakama.unitypackage" file you should drag or import it into your Unity editor project to install it.
-In the editor create a new C# script via the Assets menu with "Assets > Create > C# Script" and create a client object.
+When you've [downloaded](https://github.com/heroiclabs/nakama-unity/releases/latest) the `Nakama.unitypackage` file you should drag or import it into your Unity editor project to install it.

+In the editor create a new C# script via the Assets menu with **Assets** > **Create** > **C# Script** and create a client object.

 The client object is used to interact with the server.